Dear MYP parents:

 Students at CHS are aware that the MYP is based on conceptual understanding.
 This helps them develop principles, generalizations and theories that they take with them in the lifelong adventures of learning.

 In each subject group students are exposed to the following concepts:

 - Key concepts: which represent the big ideas within subjects.
 Each subject group has four key concepts.

-- Related concepts: which provide in depth knowledge about each subject group.
+- Related concepts: which provide in-depth knowledge about each subject group.

-- The programme encourages the use of a variety of teaching and learning methodologies to foster climate in which students discover how they learn best in different situations.
+- The programme encourages the use of a variety of teaching and learning methodologies to foster a climate in which students discover how they learn best in different situations.

 Students develop skills that have relevance across the curriculum which help them “learn how to learn”.
 Approaches to Learning (ATL) skills can be learned, taught and improved with practice.